 People who suddenly stop taking tramadol may experience withdrawal symptoms, including panic, sneezing, nausea, and chills.
-These withdrawal symptoms are the body’s way of detoxing itself from the substance, and can begin as soon as several hours after a person’s last dose.
+These withdrawal symptoms are the body’s way of detoxing itself from the substance and can begin as soon as several hours after a person’s last dose.

 Opioid withdrawal typically takes about a week to complete.
 While tramadol withdrawal is not usually life-threatening, it can be physically and psychologically agonizing.
-Many people who are addicted to opioids return to the drug (called a “relapse”) simply to avoid withdrawal symptoms.
+Many people addicted to opioids return to the drug (called a “relapse”) to avoid withdrawal symptoms.
 The safest way to get off drugs like tramadol is in a medically supervised detox program.

-Taking too much tramadol can result in overdose.
+Taking too much tramadol can result in an overdose.
 Any type of opioid overdose can be fatal.
 Synthetic opioids like tramadol are involved in more overdoses per year than any other opioid.

-Finding Treatment For Tramadol (Ultram) Addiction
+Finding Treatment For Tramadol (Ultram) Addiction at Vertava Health

-The best way to get help with tramadol addiction is through a formal treatment program.
+The best way to get help with tramadol addiction is through a formal tramadol treatment program.
 At Vertava Health, we provide comprehensive treatment that includes medication-assisted treatment, personalized therapies, family counseling, and aftercare support.

 Some people who recognize their dependence may attempt to quit tramadol “cold turkey.”
 This can result in a painful withdrawal period that can be difficult to manage.
 Vertava Health provides medical detox as part of our inpatient treatment programs.
 Here, patients are provided with the support they need to detox from opioids and begin their recovery journey successfully.